FynnBeiersdorfer/computer-science-class/journal.md

 I finally completed the last exercise of lesson 2.16, with a littlie help.
 # September - 7 - 2023
 In this class I started and completed lesson 2.17 on CodeHS, here I learned more about if/elif/else statements to control the different options in my code.
 It is also used to make user input more comfortable, by having dofferent optionsfor the user.
+# September - 8 - 2023
+Today I learned about while loops in lesson 2.18 on CodeHS.
+While loops help to repeat a code unlimited times until the statement becomes true, after it becomes true it will execute the given command after the while loop.
+I completed lesson 2.18 on CodeHS.